-And so Adam forfeited his rule and God allowed Satan to rule in this present world, but his end is in site (SOON!)
-The prince of the earth, of the system of the world, now is Satan.
+And so Adam forfeited his rule and God allowed an angel, Satan, to temporarily rule in this present world, but his end is in sight (SOON!
+HALLELUJAH!)
 (See related discussions on devil = diabolos; Excursus on the prince of the power of the air) In sum, Satan now rules the cursed planet earth, and he is the prince or ruler of the power of the air (Eph 2:2+) who has authority over all unregenerate men and women (cf "domain" in Col 1:13+, "dominion" in Acts 26:18+).